Green Abundance By Design

 Watering

-The typical situation where our flowering lawn seed mix is into an existing lawn space.
-When seeding into an existing established lawn we typically do not recomend supplimental irrigation for the germination of the seed.
+The typical situation where our Flowering Lawn seed mix is dispersed into an existing lawn space: When seeding into an already established lawn, we typically do not recommend supplemental irrigation for the germination of the seed.
 There are multiple reasons for this.

-1. The short frequent watering schedule for new seedlings is counter to the health of an established lawn and could promote other fungal diseases.
+1. A short, frequent watering schedule for new seedlings is counter to the health of an established lawn and can promote fungal diseases.

-2. We are not concerned about establishing roots to prevent erosion as the grass is already performing that function.
+2. We are not concerned about establishing roots to prevent erosion (as the grass is already performing this function).

 3. The grass is a natural mulch and moisture regulator.
 Because the seed is protected by the grass layer from baking in the sun, more moisture is kept at the soil surface than with a bare ground seeding.
-Also the grass is keeping the heat of the direct sun off the of seed allowing it to remain cooler and moister for better germination.
+Also, the grass is keeping the heat of the direct sun off the of seed allowing it to remain cool and moist for optimal germination.

-4. Extra watering of lawn could promote more vigorous grass growth making it harder for the new seeds to germinate and establish.
+4. Extra watering of lawn can promote vigorous grass growth, making it harder for the new seeds to germinate and establish.

-We are overseeding the area with a lot of seed per square foot and dont expect every seed to germinate.
-With this we look towards the natural cool and wet cycles of Spring and fall to do the work for us.
-And where the rain conditions are not present for good germination, the seeds will remain dormant until weather allows for the natural germination of the plants.
+We are overseeding the area with a lot of seed per square foot and don’t expect every seed to germinate.
+With this method, we look towards the natural wet and cold cycles of spring and fall to do the work for us.
+When the rain conditions are not present for good germination, the seeds will remain dormant until weather allows for natural germination of the plants.

 First Season Maintenance

 There will not be much in the way of flowers the first season.
-Typically the seeds are germinating and establishing their roots.
-It is during the second season where flowers will be more prominent.
-To that end we recommend mowing the space as you would your lawn (weekly or bi weekly) during the active growth of the Spring and fall.
-As with all lawns we recommend keeping cutting height in the 3.5”-4.5” height range to not stress grass or scalp the seedlings.
-This will help keep light and resources reaching the new seedlings during their establishment season.
+Typically, year one, seeds germinate and seedlings establish their roots.
+It is during the second season where flowers are more prominent.
+To that end, we recommend mowing the space as you would your lawn (weekly or bi weekly) during the active growing time frames of spring and fall.
+As with all lawns, we recommend to keep cutting height in the 3.5”-4.5” height range, minimizing stress on grass and scalp damage on seedlings.
+A 3.5”-4.5” height will also allow light and resources to reach the new seedlings during their establishment season.

 Second Season Maintenance & Beyond

-It is during the second season that there is more flexibility in how the flowering lawn is managed.
+It is during the second season that there is more flexibility in how the Flowering Lawn is managed.
 Here we can mow less frequently or not at all depending on your aesthetic goals.
-Getting at least one mow in before the end of May will reset the peak of spring cool season grass growth and setup the late spring and summer floral display.
-June and July will offer peak blooms in the lawn and avoiding mowing during this time will help promote more blooms.
-A monthly cut at the end of June might promote a second flowering flush and could be experimented with in your landscape.
+Getting at least one mow in before the end of May resets cool season grass growth and sets up the late spring and summer floral display.
+June and July offer peak blooms in the lawn, so to help promote more blooms we recommend to refrain from mowing during these two months.
+That said, a cut at the end of June might promote a second flower flush and can be experimented with in your landscape.

-Mowing again at least once during the fall season is recomended to setup the space for new spring growth the following season.
+Mowing again at least once during the fall season is recommended to set up the space for new spring growth the following season.

 New Seeding Bare Ground

 When starting a new flowering lawn from scratch, we always recommend watering for at least the first season.
-The reason for this is that we want even germination to get roots in the ground and stabilize the bare soil from erosion.
-If our client has opted out of Green Abundance setting up the irrigation then here are some guidelines to follow for watering on your own.
+The reason for this is that we want even germination, to get roots in the ground, and to stabilize the bare soil from erosion.
+If our client has opted out of Green Abundance setting up the irrigation, then here are some guidelines to follow for watering on your own.

 Spring Seeding Watering Schedule